HomelessGinger/MaskedEnemyOverhaul/README.md

 + For the spawn curves, the numbers can go very high.
 As an example, putting the starting numbers at 500 will spawn several enemies on the ground before you even land.
 Turn up the end of day numbers and leave the start of day numbers vanilla for a rapid increase of Masked as the day progresses.

 ## Known Issues
-+ None.
-Some probably exist.
++ Nametags on Masked do not work, disabled for now.
 You can find me in the LC Modding Discord (https://discord.gg/yPqecGaY)

 ## Multiplayer
 This mod works in both solo and multiplayer lobbies.
 Everyone download it.

 ## Development
-Last tested on Lethal Company v45.
+Last tested on Lethal Company v49.